JuliaDynamics/DynamicalSystems.jl/docs/src/index.md

 One of a major goals of this package is to be completely transparent as to what is going on "under the hood".
-In scientific research, you never want to use *black boxes*, e.g. functions that give a result without telling you how it was calculated. `DynamicalSystems.jl` battles this in 2 ways: Firstly, it is written entirely in Julia, making the source code clear and easy to understand for even novice users.
+In scientific research, you never want to use *black boxes*, e.g. functions that give a result without telling you how it was calculated. `DynamicalSystems.jl` battles this in 3 ways: Firstly, it is written entirely in Julia, making the source code clear and easy to understand for even novice users.
 Secondly, almost every documentation string gives
 **direct references to the original papers** where the algorithm is taken from, in case some users don't understand (or simply don't want to read) the source code.
 For example, the documentation string of [`lyapunovs`](@ref) will cite relevant publications for the definition and computation of the lyapunov spectrum.
+Thirdly, all documentation strings for all exported names have very detailed descriptions of the algorithms (whenever it is possible).

 *You
 can [join our chatroom](https://gitter.im/JuliaDynamics/Lobby) for discussions related